voidauth/voidauth/docs/OIDC-Guides.md

 > [!Note]
 > Scopes are seperated by spaces, **not** by commas

-In VoidAuth: Create OIDC Client
+In VoidAuth Create OIDC Client:

 ```
 Client ID: your-client-id
 Client Secret: your-client-secret